History of Cairns: 21st century Cairns

 2002 saw the inauguration of the annual Cairns Festival.
 This incorporated the activities of the previous Reef and Dive festivals.
 In March 2003, a public swimming lagoon and Esplanade foreshore boardwalk and redevelopment were officially given to the public, allowing Cairns City a small area of white sandy beach.

 In 2004, the Cairns Convention Centre was named the world's best congress center by the annual general assembly of the International Association of Congress Centers.
 In the same year, the local Djabugay rainforest Aboriginal group were given native title over Barron Gorge National Park, the first such claim to be recognised in Queensland, and the first in Australia to be granted out of court.
 In 2005, the Japanese company, Daikyo, withdrew its operations from North Queensland because of economic problems elsewhere in the organisation.
 This departure ended 17 years of major tourism investment in the Cairns area, including a $30 million upgrade of facilities at Green Island.

 On 24 April 2006, the Yarrabah-based Mandingalbay Yidinji people became the second Aboriginal clan in Queensland, after the Djabugay group, to win recognition of their traditional lands.
-This recognition by the Australian Government took 12 years to be approved, and was made 236 years after James Cook made his brief visit to the Yarrabah area.
+This recognition by the Australian Government took 12 years to be approved, and was made 236 years after British explorer Captain James Cook made a brief visit to the Yarrabah area.

-On 5 November 2015 a 610-page history of Cairns entitled "Cairns City of the South Pacific: 1776–1995" was published.
-It was researched and written by Dr Timothy Bottoms.
+In December 2023 Cairns had record flooding caused by Cyclone Jasper.
+The Barron River exceeded the March 1977 record of 3.8 metres, making it the worst flooding event in Cairns since records began in 1915.